Bury F.C.: Formation and early years: 1885–1895

-1895–1929
+Top-flight status and FA Cup victories: 1895–1929

 Bury retained their top-flight status for seventeen seasons until they were relegated to the Second Division after the 1911–12 season (they finished in the relegation positions in the 1904–05 season but avoided relegation when the capacity of Division One was increased from eighteen to twenty clubs).
 In 1900 and 1903, Bury won the FA Cup, scoring ten goals in the two finals without conceding any.

 In the 1900 final, they beat Southern League team Southampton 4–0.
 Bury's run to the final was remarkable in that they were drawn away from home in every round but won through with victories over Burnley, Notts County, cup holders Sheffield United and Nottingham Forest.
 The semi-final against Forest was played at Stoke and ended 1–1 after Bury missed a penalty.
 A replay was held at Bramall Lane in Sheffield and Bury began disastrously by conceding two goals in the first two minutes.
 Charlie Sagar pulled one back after 55 minutes and then Jasper McLuckie equalised with only five minutes to go.
 Extra time was played and Sagar scored the winner after 110 minutes of play.
 The final at the old Crystal Palace ground was played in a heatwave and Bury, captained by Jack Pray, dominated from the start.
 The goals in a one-sided match were scored by McLuckie (2), Willie Wood and Jack Plant.
 The players were on a win bonus of £10 each in the final, ten times more than their usual £1 per match bonus.

 Three years later, Bury did not concede a goal in any round.
 En route to the final against Derby County, Bury defeated Wolverhampton Wanderers, Sheffield United, Notts County and Aston Villa.
 As in 1900, the final was played at the old Crystal Palace ground in south London.
 A crowd of 63,102 attended.
 As the two teams wore identical kits, agreement on colours for the day was necessary and they both changed with Bury wearing Cambridge blue shirts and navy shorts while Derby chose red shirts and black shorts.